-The DreamSF Fellowship is an opportunity for DACA-approved youth to serve San Francisco’s immigrant communities while gaining valuable professional experience and training.
+The DreamSF Fellowship is an opportunity for DACA-approved youth to serve San Francisco’s immigrant communities through professional experience and training.
 DreamSF Fellows commit to working 20 hours per week on a project-based fellowship with an immigrant-serving nonprofit organization.
 Additionally, Fellows receive weekly leadership development training and are matched with a professional mentor.
-Participants receive professional development training in technology, public policy, civic participation and nonprofit administration.
-Fellows receive a $7,500 stipend for the 30 week Fellowship.
+Participants receive professional development training in technology, public policy, civic participation, and non-profit administration.
+Fellows receive a 7,500 stipend for the 30 week Fellowship.

 Applications for the DreamSF Fellowship are now closed.
 Please contact Kraig Cook at email@example.com or 415.581.2352 with any questions.